Council tax reduction

 Apply for council tax reduction

-The form is best filled out on a laptop or computer.
+If you are unable to complete the form through your online account, you can download and complete a PDF version of the form.
+This is best filled out on a laptop or computer.
 You can access computers for free at your local library.

-You can ask for a paper copy of the form.
-Call us on 01454 868002 or visit one of our One Stop Shops.
+If you need help completing your form or would like a paper copy call us on 01454 868002 or visit one of our One Stop Shops.

 Privacy notice